JackDougherty/fusion-point-polygon-list/README.md

 3) Host everything on the web (such as a GitHub repository gh-pages branch)

-Learn more at open-access Data Visualization book-in-progress at Trinity College
+Learn more in an open-access Data Visualization book-in-progress by Jack Dougherty at Trinity College CT http://epress.trincoll.edu/dataviz

-http://epress.trincoll.edu/dataviz

-Based on Google Fusion Table Map template, with customization, by Derek Eder
+Based on Google Fusion Table Map template, with customization, by Derek Eder http://derekeder.com/searchable_map_template/

-http://derekeder.com/searchable_map_template/